beto-rodriguez/SuperXml/README.md

   * **AngularJs (1.*)**-like markup, if you are familiar with it you’re are familiar with this library.
   * Support for nested elements.
   * Expression filters, for example make an integer `24` compile like `$24.00`.
   * Open source, do whatever you need with this code, improve it (please), remove features, for commercial and no commercial purposes.
-[License](https://github.com/beto-rodriguez/Templator/blob/master/LICENSE.txt).
+[License here](https://github.com/beto-rodriguez/Templator/blob/master/LICENSE.txt).

 #Install
 From visual studio go to `Tools` -> `Nuget Package Manager` -> `Package Manager Console` then in the `Package Manager console` write the next command.